rapid7/metasploit-payloads/java/javapayload/README.md

 The [JavaPayload](http://schierlm.users.sourceforge.net/JavaPayload/)s
 contain useful payloads written in pure Java.
-But they assume that the attacker has a Java VM on his machine, as the the builders and stage handlers are written in Java.
+But they assume that the attacker has a Java VM on their machine, as the builders and stage handlers are written in Java.
 In addition, when creating a new payload class that should reside in a signed jar, the jar has to be re-signed as classes have changed.